Skip to content

 Vaccine developers must practice good medicine and good economics.
 Giving larger doses of active ingredients than required would increase the side effects from and the costs of vaccines.

 Another common belief is that individuals are not considered when public policies are made.
-However, there are numerous special circumstances when people should or should not receive a particular vaccine based on their medical history.
+However, numerous special circumstances are considered based on the patient’s medical history.
 This is why people are typically advised to get vaccines in their doctor's offices where their medical records can be reviewed prior to the administration of any vaccines.

-Some patients require vaccines not necessarily recommended for their age group because they are at an increased risk of getting a disease.
-For example, doctors caring for cancer and transplant patients follow special immunization recommendations because the patients' immune systems will be weakened as a result of their treatments.
-Similarly, children without a spleen or with an immune disorder called complement deficiency are suggested to get the meningococcal vaccine earlier than children without these conditions.
+Some patients require vaccines that are not necessarily recommended for their age group because they are at an increased risk of getting a disease.
+For example, children without a spleen or with an immune disorder called complement deficiency are recommended to get the meningococcal vaccine earlier than children without these conditions.

-There are also circumstances when patients are not recommended to get vaccines based on their medical conditions.
-For example, adults with weakened immunity resulting from radiation or certain medications should not receive vaccines containing live viruses, such as measles, mumps, rubella, chickenpox, or shingles.
+Special circumstances also exist for adults with weakened immunity resulting from radiation or certain medications.
+These patients should not receive vaccines containing live viruses, such as measles, mumps, rubella, chickenpox, or shingles.
 Likewise, children or adults with egg allergies typically should not receive the yellow fever vaccine, and children with severe gelatin allergies may need to forego certain immunizations.

 All 50 states allow individuals to forego immunizations that are not safe for them based on their medical histories.

-Changes to the immunization schedule can be the result of new (e.g., HPV vaccine for girls) or improved vaccines (acellular pertussis vaccine), changes to the group of people most susceptible to the disease (hepatitis A vaccine), changes to the virus (H1N1 influenza vaccine), or new data about vaccine efficacy (HPV vaccine for boys).
+Changes to the immunization schedule can be the result of new (e.g., HPV vaccine for girls in 2006) or improved vaccines (acellular pertussis vaccine in 1997), changes to the group of people most susceptible to the disease (hepatitis A vaccine in 2006), changes to the virus (H1N1 influenza vaccine in 2009), or new data about vaccine efficacy (HPV vaccine for boys in 2011).

 Scientists and public health officials are dedicated to understanding and monitoring diseases and the vaccines being used to prevent them.
 As a result, the immunization schedule is updated regularly.
 For this reason, it is a good habit to check with your healthcare provider at every visit about whether you or your family members should get any vaccines.